SK-EID/smart-id-documentation/README.md

 * **null** - The property is disabled.

 Any unsupported property will be ignored and will be listed in the "ignoredProperties" parameter of the Session status response.

-Any defined property that is not supported by the Smart-ID App because the App is too old will be listed in the "ignoredProperties" parameter of the Session status response.

 ## 4.2.
 REST API main flows